What happens to us when we die? It’s an age old question none of us will know until we get there.

 In many cases, permanent life insurance quotes will be higher than term life quotes for a comparable amount of death benefit coverage on an individual.
 However, this is typically because with permanent coverage, the policy holder is not just purchasing death benefit coverage, but also the cash value component within the policy.

 In addition, unlike term life insurance, a permanent policy will not expire after a certain number of years.
-Rather, provided that the premium continues being paid, the permanent policy will continue indefinitely.
+Rather, provided the premium continues being paid, the permanent policy will continue indefinitely.

 How do I know I am using a good company?